 The University of Chicago Medicine has been an important pioneer in the field of liver transplantation.
 In 1989, our surgical team performed the first successful living donor liver transplant: a parent gave part of her liver to her daughter.

-Potential living liver donors undergo a detailed medical evaluation.
-If you are considering being a living liver donor, our liver team will meet with you to discuss the procedure and evaluate your health.
+If you are considering living liver donation, our liver team will meet with you to discuss the procedure and evaluate your health.
 During your assessment, you meet with members of the liver transplant team and other medical staff as you go through a series of tests and procedures to help decide on whether you are a good candidate for living liver donation.

-A living donor can help their intended recipient receive a healthy liver graft in a timely fashion.
-The surgery can be scheduled when the recipient is in better health — ideally, before the onset of life-threatening complications — and help him or her have the best chance for a successful transplant.
+Living liver donor surgery can be scheduled when the transplant recipient is in better health — ideally, before the onset of life-threatening complications — and help him or her have the best chance for a successful transplant.

 Are you Eligible to be a Living Donor?